New Wave Marketing 101: Most Ads Are Direct Response... and All About the Headline

 New Wave Marketing 101 - Shine On You Crazy Diamond

-Let's agree: marketing today is a mess: amateurs, cowards, copycats and dead boring B2B.
+Let's agree: marketing today is a mess: amateurs, cowards, copycats, and dead boring B2B.
 So stop complaining, I say to myself, and offer a solution.

 Well, I have one... thanks to Roger Waters and Stephen Mitchell.
 You know the former Pink Floyd genius but not the latter.
-Mitchell is the author of numerous books on religion, zen, history, poetry and did the absolute best translation of the Tao, hands down, bar none (see http://www.stephenmitchellbooks.com/transAdapt/taoTeChing.html).
+Mitchell is the author of numerous books on religion, zen, history, and poetry and did the absolute best translation of the Tao, hands down, bar none (see http://www.stephenmitchellbooks.com/transAdapt/taoTeChing.html).
 And his translation of Rilke's poetry can bring you to tears if you're so inclined (see http://www.stephenmitchellbooks.com/transAdapt/poetryRilke.html).

-The advice these two gave me applies to zen, music and marketing: shine in your original brilliance, as Mitchell put it.
+The advice these two gave me applies to Zen, music, and marketing: shine in your original brilliance, as Mitchell put it.
 Shine on you crazy diamond, says Roger Waters.

 How?
 Well... what made you want to be a writer in the first place?
 No one ever said, "I want to write so I can compose tired, dull ads that are mostly lies."
 No fledgling graphic artist ever said, "I want to copy other people's work and turn art into a commodity."